-You see, my Chinese wife and I, have been living a van-life this past year.
+My Chinese wife and I have been living a van-life this past year.

 Yet occasionally, we take a break from our tiny, mobile home and check into a guesthouse.
 And this is where hassles can start, for a foreigner.